freerange/cotech-presentation/presentation.md

 # [fit] Tom :heart: Basecamp

 ^
-- Tom defected to Basecamp
+- Tom left us for the greener pastures of Basecamp
-- Formerly 37signals
+- Formerly 37signals and the creators of Ruby on Rails
-- Created Rails!

 ---